Kiproy04/airbnb-clone-project/README.md

 # Team Roles
 Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+Database Administrator: Manages database design, indexing, and optimizations.
+DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.

 # Technology Stack
 Django: A high-level Python web framework used for building the RESTful API.